OBJECTIVE OF PUSH: The objective of Push is for your team to have the lowest score after 5 rounds.

 After playing players with cards remaining in hand will score points for them.
 Cards ranked King to 10 are each worth 10 points.
 Cards ranked 9 to 3 are worth 5 points each.
-2s are worth 15 points each and jokers are worth 20 each.
+Aces are worth 15 points each and jokers and 2s are worth 20 each.

 The first player is the player left of the dealer.
 Play proceeds clockwise from them.
 On a player’s turn, they will draw, meld, and discard in that order.

 When drawing a player has 2 options.
 They may either take the top card from the discard pile or they may push.
 If deciding to push a player will take the top card of the stop and the top card of the discard pile and push them to the player to their left.
 This player must take these two cards into their hand.
 The player who pushed then draws the top card of the stockpile.